schrodinger/infra-tester/docs/docs/index.md

             ```

         2. Move it to a directory under `PATH`, or add the directory where you'd like to keep the executable to `PATH`.

+    === "Build From Source"

+        ```shell
+        # Clone the repo
+        $ git clone git@github.com:schrodinger/infra-tester.git

+        # Build the executable and move the binary to a directory in the $PATH
+        $ cd infra-tester && go build -o bin/infra-tester
+        $ sudo mv infra-tester /usr/local/bin

+        # OR you may run go install
+        $ go install

+        ```

 #### Writing Your First *infra-tester* Test Configuration